sfanetti/Portfolio/README.md

 Portfolio
 =========

-Under construction - need to flesh out and actually finish this thing before I die
+OK - going to actually do somthing with thie - been putting it off forever.